-- 1. For the student's safety, upon receiving affirmation from the physician that the student requires a medical extended leave, the instructor must be given written permission from the physician stating the student may participate in a PPE at a level that allows him/her meeting all PPE course objectives.
+- 1. For the student's safety, upon receiving affirmation from the physician that the student requires extended medical leave, the instructor must be given written permission from the physician stating the student may participate in an SEL at a level that allows him/her to meet all SEL course objectives.
 If there are any physical restrictions placed on the student by the physician, these restrictions must be delineated in the written permission from the doctor.
-This written permission for PPE participation is mandatory.
-No student on a medical restriction, will be allowed to attend a PPE without written permission from the physician. - 2.
-The student shall pass the course if he/she has: - a. a passing theory grade when the theoretical portion has been completed, and - b. a laboratory or externship grade of satisfactory. - 3.
+This written permission for SEL participation is mandatory.
+No student on a medical restriction will be allowed to attend a SEL without written permission from the physician. - 2.
+The student shall pass the course if he/she has: - a. a passing theory grade when the theoretical portion has been completed - b. a laboratory or externship grade of satisfactory - 3.
 These requirements must be met before the beginning of the subsequent HIM course, unless otherwise stipulated by the HIM Admissions and Retention Committee. - a.
-The student must complete all non-PPE requirements for the course. - 1) All tests missed must be taken by the date specified by the instructor.
+The student must complete all non-SEL requirements for the course. - 1) All tests missed must be taken by the date specified by the instructor.
 The dates will be set according to the situation and condition of the student. - b.
 The student must demonstrate competence in all course objectives for the course. - 1) This can be determined at the time of the medical leave or at the end of the semester if the student returns to the course before the semester ends. - 4.
-It is the responsibility of each student to recognize potential safety hazards in the PPE setting (i.e., exposure to infectious agents, allergens, etc.). - 5.
-Each request will be reviewed by the HIM Admission and Retention Committee for eligibility of extended medical leave.
-All decisions and stipulations for progression made by the Committee are final.
+It is the responsibility of each student to recognize potential safety hazards in the SEL setting (i.e., exposure to infectious agents, allergens, etc.). - 5.
+Each request will be reviewed by the Health Science Dean for the eligibility of extended medical leave.
+All decisions and stipulations for progression made by the Health Science Dean are final.